awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

-# Identifying speakers and labeling their speech in real\-time streams<a name="conversation-diarization-streaming-med"></a>
+# Enabling speaker partitioning in real\-time streams<a name="conversation-diarization-streaming-med"></a>

-To identify speakers and label their speech in a real\-time stream, use the AWS Management Console or a streaming request\.
-Speaker identification works best for identifying between two and five speakers in a stream\.
-Although Amazon Transcribe Medical can identify more than five speakers in a stream, the accuracy of speaker identification decreases if you exceed that number\.
+To partition speakers and label their speech in a real\-time stream, use the AWS Management Console or a streaming request\.
+Speaker partitioning works best for between two and five speakers in a stream\.
+Although Amazon Transcribe Medical can partition more than five speakers in a stream, the accuracy of the partitions decrease if you exceed that number\.

 To start an HTTP/2 request, use the [StartMedicalStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html) API\.
 To start a WebSocket request, use a pre\-signed URI\.
 The URI contains the information required to set up bi\-directional communication between your application and Amazon Transcribe Medical\.

-## Identifying speakers in audio that is spoken into your microphone \(AWS Management Console\)<a name="conversation-diarization-console"></a>
+## Enabling speaker partitioning in audio that is spoken into your microphone \(AWS Management Console\)<a name="conversation-diarization-console"></a>

 You can use the AWS Management Console to start a real\-time stream of a clinician\-patient conversation, or a dictation that is spoken into your microphone in real\-time\.